Abdul Hamid Khan (general): British Indian Army & World War Two

-After being commissioned in July 1939, Hamid Khan was initially attached to the Somerset Light Infantry for experience from 11 August 1939.
-His date of commission was later antedated to 28 August 1938 and he was promoted lieutenant 28 November 1940.
-He was admitted to the British Indian Army 27 August 1940.
+After being commissioned in July 1939, Abdul Hamid Khan was initially attached to the Somerset Light Infantry for experience from 11 August 1939.
+His date of commission was later antedated to 28 August 1938 and he was promoted to lieutenant on 28 November 1940.
+He was admitted to the British Indian Army on 27 August 1940.
 He was appointed acting captain then temporary captain on 23 December 1940.
 He had been posted to 3rd battalion 10th Baluch Regiment by October 1942.
-He saw action in Italy towards the end of the war.